yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 A cipher suite that operates in CBC (cipher block chaining) mode (e.g., TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256) SHOULD NOT be used unless the encrypt_then_mac extension {{!RFC 7366}} is also successfully negotiated.
+This requirement applies to both client and server implementations.

 When using ECDSA signatures for authentication of TLS peers, it is RECOMMENDED that implementations use the NIST curve P-256.
 In addition, to avoid predictable or repeated nonces (that would allow revealing the long term signing key), it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{!RFC6979}} and in line with the recommendations in {{RFC8446}}.